 Stata always works with one data set at a time, so you will always be combining the data set in memory (the master data set) with another data set on disk (called the using data set, for reasons that will be clear when you see the syntax).

 Stata calls it appending when you add the observations from the using data set to the master data set.
 Appending makes sense when the observations in both data sets represent the same kind of thing, but not the same things.
 For example, you might append a data set of people from Wisconsin to a data set of people from Illinois.
-Both data sets should have the same (or close to the same) variables, with the same names.
+The data sets should have the same or mostly the same variables, with the same names.
 If a variable only appears in one data set, observations from the other data set will be given missing values for that variable.

 The syntax is to carry out an append is simple: load the the master data set and then type:

 append using dataset

 where dataset is the name of the data set you want to append.

 Stata calls it merging when observations from the two data sets are combined.
 There are, in theory, four kinds of merges: